-Walking down the first gravel road of the basin (something that looks like you could drive down in a regular car and not something with four-wheel drive) as the sun sets (right in my face, of course) and I encounter my first southbound thru-hiker.
+I walk down the first gravel road of the basin (something that looks like you could drive down in a regular car and not something with four-wheel drive) as the sun sets (right in my face, of course) and I encounter my first southbound thru-hiker.
 We have a brief and uninteresting chat.

 Hiking southbound…huge life mistake.
 Basically, throwing away your one chance at CDT glory on a poorly conceived idea of what a thru-hike should be – what?
 Not really, friends.
 Do what makes you happy.

 But in all seriousness, that one southbounder was an interesting one.